 Take your date night further and get out for a walk around the block.
 You can still go out as long as you practice safe social distancing.
 Just be aware of what that entails in your area.

 Our 1THRIVE Centers make life a lot calmer, and that’s even more true now that we’re going through a pandemic.
-For a slimline, customizable wall organizer, try out The Sloan.
-It’s perfect for writing down video chat times, schedules, and affirmations when you need them most.
+For a slimline, customizable wall organizer, try out our top command centers.
+They are perfect for writing down video chat times, schedules, and affirmations when you need them most.